 The pathology of malignant mesothelioma, focusing on the most common form, diffuse pleural malignant mesothelioma, will be reviewed here.
 The pathology of peritoneal mesothelioma is discussed separately, as are other aspects of pleural mesothelioma.
-(See "Malignant peritoneal mesothelioma: Epidemiology, risk factors, clinical presentation, diagnosis, and staging", section on 'Histology' and "Epidemiology of malignant pleural mesothelioma" and "Clinical presentation, diagnosis, and staging of malignant pleural mesothelioma" and "Initial management of malignant pleural mesothelioma".)
+(See "Malignant peritoneal mesothelioma: Epidemiology, risk factors, clinical presentation, diagnosis, and staging", section on 'Histology' and "Epidemiology of malignant pleural mesothelioma" and "Presentation, initial evaluation, and prognosis of malignant pleural mesothelioma" and "Initial management of malignant pleural mesothelioma".)

 Multiple factors have made the diagnosis of malignant mesothelioma a particular challenge for most practicing pathologists.